Pompeo: Future of GOP lies in upholding faith-based virtues

 Trump's former Secretary of State to deliver major speech Monday at the Ronald Reagan Presidential Library

-EXCLUSIVE – Former Secretary of State Mike Pompeo will deliver a major speech Monday evening at the Ronald Reagan Presidential Library outlining his vision for the Republican Party that he says must be rooted in faith-based virtues.
+Former Secretary of State Mike Pompeo will deliver a major speech Monday evening at the Ronald Reagan Presidential Library outlining his vision for the Republican Party that he says must be rooted in faith-based virtues.

 Pompeo will be the featured speaker for the Ronald Reagan Presidential Foundation and Institute's "Time for Choosing" Speaker Series.
 The Simi Valley, California-based library is hosting many prominent GOP figures and 2024 potential candidates with the mission of outlining their detailed vision for the party and the conservative movement.

-In an exclusive preview of his speech with Fox News, Pompeo says his message centers on his faith in God and the need for religious organizations of all faiths to stand firm about returning a moral core to America.
+In a preview of his speech with Fox News, Pompeo says his message centers on his faith in God and the need for religious organizations of all faiths to stand firm about returning a moral core to America.

 POMPEO, IN IOWA SPEECH, DECLARES ‘WE ARE NOT A RACIST NATION’